crxjs/chrome-extension-tools/packages/vite-plugin-docs/docs/getting-started/vue/00-create-project.md

 :::tip package.json

 Check `package.json` to ensure that `"type": "module"` is set.
-If this package key is missing, Vite might not be able to build `vite.config.ts`.
+If this package key is missing, Vite might not be able to build `vite.config.js`.

 :::